 This also allows you to not only enjoy the destination but to also visit friends, receive mail or packages, or take care of incidentals, it also allows you ample time to rest and catch your breath between long driving days.

-- The 333 rule helps to minimize stress from driving to arriving.
+- The RV 333 rule helps to minimize stress from driving to arriving.

 - Provides a plan or itinerary to follow to keep your travel day organized.

 - Your travel partner or companions know exactly what to expect as to when you’re leaving, taking breaks, how long you’ll be driving and when you’ll be parking for the night.

 - Accommodates daytime driving, arrival and campsite setup.

 - Eliminates after dark or night time breakdowns or emergencies

 - Allows meal planning and continuity of meal times.

 - Doesn’t over-work your RV for long periods of time.

 - Ensures you’ll find fuel stations that are open

 All of that said, the RV 3/3/3 rule is not etched in stone.
 Nor is it the law of RVing.
 In fact, there’s a few other RV rules of the road that may suit your personal traveling style.